 Rand’s exit strategy is simple: don’t have one.

 “Never sell,” he said.
-“My experience in real estate both residential and commercial is that the people who really do well approach it like they are building a portfolio, not trying to arbitrage the market.
+“My experience in real estate both residential and commercial is that the people who do well approach it like they are building a portfolio, not trying to arbitrage the market.
 They don’t take it off the table.”

 When an investor sells a property and takes a profit this creates a taxable event.
 Now the profits are taxed at the current capital gains rates.
 If it’s a flip and the sale occurs less than 366 days from purchase this may be defined as ordinary income and be subject to ordinary business accounting and tax rules.